 Sagrado Corazón, or Sacred Heart, is a home for children with special needs inside the NPH grounds.
 It provides 24-hour care for over 12 children with severe disabilities and neurological issues.
-We also have two houses located in Chimaltenango Santa Teresita and San Bernardo that house 53 boys and girls of legal age who are in high school and preparing for college.
+We also have two houses located in Chimaltenango that house 53 boys and girls of legal age who are in high school and preparing for university.

-Additionally, through the NPH OneFamily program, 47 children have been reintegrated with their biological families and NPH continues to support them and provide them with th necessary tools to continue their studies and develop within their community.
+Additionally, through the NPH OneFamily programme, 47 children have been reintegrated with their biological families and NPH continues to support them and provide them with the necessary tools to continue their studies and develop within their community.